Bodied: Cast

-The film also includes cameo appearances by real-life battle rap personalities The Saurus, Illmaculate, Nocando, Arsonal, Philly Swain, Head ICE, Jay GoesOff (Joseph L Geist), Iron Solomon, Lush One, Poison Pen, Ultimate Rap League founder Troy "Smack White" Mitchell, Norbes, King of the Dot founder Organik, Aktive, Dre Vishiss, poker player Daniel Negreanu, and actors Yoshio Iizuka, Sloane Avery and Becky Wu.
+The film also includes cameo appearances by real-life battle rap personalities Illmaculate, Nocando, Philly Swain, Iron Solomon, Ultimate Rap League founder Troy "Smack White" Mitchell, and King of the Dot founder Organik.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 89% based on 82 reviews, with an average rating of 7.4/10.
 The website's critical consensus states: "With its thorny themes and aggressive humor, Bodied dares to offend - and justifies its approach with a subversive comedy that edifies as it entertains."
 On Metacritic, the film has a weighted average score of 75 out of 100, based on 22 critics, indicating "generally favorable" reviews.

 Brian Tallerico, writing for RogerEbert.com, said that the film "offers an entertaining window into a culture that most people probably know very little about, but it's also a clever take on a generation more aware of what's offensive and what's not than any before".
 Barry Hertz of The Globe and Mail called the film "an outrageous and outrageously entertaining treatise on cultural sensitivity".